binhute/SEPR2/README.md

 # ⚡ Smart Energy Monitoring System (Dual Channel)

 ## 📘 Overview
-The **Smart Energy Monitoring System** is an IoT-based project using **ESP32** to measure and monitor two independent electrical loads in real time.
+The **Smart Energy Monitoring System** is an RTOS-based IoT project using **ESP32** to measure and monitor two independent electrical loads in real time.
 Each load is monitored by a dedicated **PZEM-004T** energy meter.

-The data (voltage, current, power, and energy) is displayed on a **TFT ST7789** screen and uploaded to **Firebase Realtime Database** for cloud storage.
+The collected data — including voltage, current, power, and energy — is displayed locally on a **TFT ST7789** screen and uploaded to **Firebase Realtime Database** for cloud storage.

-The system also uses a **DS1307 RTC** to keep time and log data even when offline.
+The system uses a **DS1307 RTC** to maintain accurate timestamps and log data even when offline.

+Device configuration (Wi-Fi, Firebase credentials) is handled via a **web page stored in LittleFS**, allowing users to set or update parameters directly through a browser without recompiling the code.

 ---